 For better or worse, cooking with cast iron can ensure a different flavor experience each and every time.

-If you do not currently own a cast iron frying pan, it is well-worth your time and money to invest in the cookware.
-I see some of those premium brands, like All-Clad, and it blows my mind how expensive it can be.
+If you do not own a cast iron frying pan, it is well-worth your time and money to invest in the cookware.
+I see some of those premium brands, like All-Clad, and it blows my mind how expensive it can be (link to Amazon).

-You can often find sales on the Internet, and most stores carrying cast iron skillets that are pre-seasoned and ready to use.
-You can typically expect to spend fewer green-backs on a cast iron skillet, depending on the size, while you may be looking at considerably more for the same-sized stainless steel pan.
+You can often find sales on the internet, and most stores carrying cast iron skillets that are pre-seasoned and ready to use.
+You can typically expect to spend fewer green-backs on a cast iron skillet, depending on the size, while you may be looking at considerably more for the same-sized stainless steel pan (See pricing at Amazon).

 I see great deals for Lodge cookware at Walmart and many outdoor stores.
 When you think about how durable and versatile cast iron is, it is amazing that you can get cast iron so cheap!